treyfortmuller/printrbot_marlin_mod/README.md

 ## Set-up Guide
 #### Compiling a .hex file
+* Compile your firmware as usual with the arduino IDE (v1.0.4 from the above link). (just "verify," don't upload)
+* Arduino will create a hex file within a temporary directory listed in the output

 #### Flashing with dfu-programmer (For Linux)
 * Install dfu-programmer: `sudo apt-get install dfu-programmer`
-* Compile your firmware as usual with the arduino IDE. (just "verify," don't upload)
-* Arduino will create a hex file within a temporary directory listed in the output
 * Power and connect printrboard
 * Get the printrboard into boot mode (for a rev. F board, add the boot pins)
 * Press the reset button